Skip to content

 4. Add screenshots — Click the capture button (📸) in any screenshot cell to take a reference screenshot directly from your screen.

-5. Save a version — Press Ctrl+S to create a snapshot.
+5. Save a version — Press Ctrl+S to open the snapshot naming prompt.
 CutReady uses git-based versioning, so you can always go back.

-1. Switch to Sketch view — Click the Sketch icon (✏️) in the sidebar.
+1. Switch to Notes — Click the Notes icon in the sidebar.

 2. Click the + button in the storyboard list panel.